 Each novel and program features youth becoming empowered because they figure out how to solve problems themselves.
 They use creative problem solving and critical thinking as they acquire and apply STEM knowledge and skills, together with creative competencies.
 In the process, they become productive, pro-active resilient citizens who know how to use their voices!

-Read for Science Publications
+Read for Science Publications and Projects

-24 and 23 Make Me was a collaborative effort by high school senior, Julia Sacha, and Dr. Merrie Koester.
+24 and 23 Make Me was a collaborative effort by high school senior, Julia Sacha, and Dr. Koester.
 Julia has beautifully illustrated the story of Grace, a teenager with Down's Syndrome, explaining the genetics behind how she came to be so special.
 Science teachers can use this book to explain the process of meiosis in a way that invites questions and promotes celebration of our differences.
 Youth groups and churches can rally around those like Grace when they participate in The SC Special Olympics.
 In Charleston, SC, Julia and Dr. Koester have sponsored "Team Grace" to support the real live Grace and her friends for the local Special Olympics.
 The message?
 Different is special is great!

 Us and the Creek is a book that emerged when a group of second grade students created powerful art about why saving a salt marsh near them mattered so much.